-A WARNING To prevent personal injury or damage to the laundry center, the electrical power cord must be plugged into a properly grounded and polarized 3-prong outlet.
-The third grounding prong must never be removed.
+- To prevent personal injury or damage to the laundry center, the electrical power cord of a gas laundry center must be plugged into a properly grounded system.
 Never ground the laundry center to a gas pipe.
-Do not use an extension cord or an adaptor plug.

-A WARNING Follow package directions when using laundry products.
-Incorrect usage can produce poisonous gas--resulting in serious injury or death.

-- Do not combine laundry products for use in 1 load unless specified on the label. - Do not mix chlorine bleach with ammonia or acids such as vinegar.
+Do not use an extension cord or an adaptor plug. - Follow package directions when using laundry products.
+Incorrect usage can produce poisonous gas--resulting in serious injury or death. - Do not combine laundry products for use in 1 load unless specified on the label. - Do not mix chlorine bleach with ammonia or acids such as vinegar.